 - They change the number of withholding allowances during the year.

-- They are subject to additional Medicare tax.
+- They are subject to an additional Medicare tax on earnings.

 W-4 state forms